rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 **TODO, do we need a comment about closing the transport session if there are no more subscription to that receiver?
 Possibly the Transports section of the document should have a section that describes the lifecycle of a transport session (or will that end up differing between configured and dyanmic subscriptions?)**

-###  Resetting a Configured Subscription's Receiver
+###  Resetting a Configured Subscription {#reset}

-**TODO: Is this RPC needed?
-It may possibly be useful for a UDP based receiver.**

-It is possible that a configured subscription to a receiver needs to be reset.
-This is accomplished via the *reset* action in the YANG module at */subscriptions/subscription/receivers/receiver/reset*.
-This action may be useful in cases where a publisher has timed out trying to reach a receiver.
-When such a reset occurs, a transport session will be initiated if necessary, and a new *subscription-started* notification will be sent.
-This action does not have any effect on transport connectivity if the needed connectivity already exists.
+It is possible that a configured subscription needs to be reset, e.g., if the receiver wasn't ready to start processing the subscription notifications.
+This can be accomplished via invoking one of the two YANG *reset* actions in the ietf-yp-lite YANG module:

+1. the *reset* action at */datastore-telemetry/subscriptions/subscription/reset* resets a single subscription, or
+1. the *reset* action at */datastore-telemetry/receivers/receiver/reset* resets all subscriptions that reference that receiver.

+These actions may be useful in cases if a receiver or collector determines that a configured subscription is not behaving correctly, and wishes to force a reset of the subscription without modifying the subscription configuration.

+Although the reset action acts at the subscription application level, the publisher MAY reset any transport session(s) associated with the subscription or attempt to reconnect to the receiver if a transport session could not connect.
+Publishers SHOULD NOT reset the transport session if the transport session is shared with other subscriptions.

 ## Dynamic Subscriptions

 Dynamic subscriptions, where a subscriber initiates a subscription negotiation with a publisher via an RPC.
 If the publisher is able to serve this request, it accepts it and then starts pushing notification messages back to the subscriber.
 If the publisher is not able to serve it as requested, then an error response is returned.

+Support for dynamic subscriptions is OPTIONAL, with its availability advertised via the *dynamic* YANG feature in the ietf-yp-lite YANG module {{yp-lite-yang-module}}.

 Dynamic subscriptions are managed via protocol operations (in the form of RPCs, per [RFC7950], Section 7.14) made against targets located in the publisher.